F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 ## Important configuration notes
 - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
 - All of the BIG-IP VE members in the cluster are active and process traffic.
-See [Detailed Clustering Information] (#detailed-clustering-information).
+See [Detailed Clustering Information](#detailed-clustering-information).
 - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
 - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#important-if-you-make-manual-changes-to-big-ip-after-launching-the-template).
 - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 As a part of this process, the template creates an IAM role-protected SQS queue (https://aws.amazon.com/sqs/) for communication between the BIG-IP VEs, and encrypted credentials are sent on this queue.
 Additionally, the template creates public keys for the BIG-IP VEs and puts them in an S3 bucket in the public_keys folder.
 See [How this solution works](#how-this-solution-works) for more details.
 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
 - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
-See https://github.com/F5Networks/f5-aws-cloudformation/aws-bigip-version-matrix.md.
+See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.

 ## Launching the template
 You have three options for launching this solution: